Dual-use reviewer architecture brief

 This system exists only because governed evidence exists.

-The Funding Spine is Terra Vita’s governed, read-only, rule-based capital-routing architecture that interprets evidence without creating authority.
+The Funding Spine is Terra Vita’s governed, read-only, rule-based reviewer architecture for investors, insurers and institutional actors.
+It interprets evidence without creating authority.

-Read-only authority boundary: no approval · no advice · no credit decision · no write-back · no evidence manipulation.
-This architecture cannot modify evidence or create capital-provider obligations.
+Read-only authority boundary: no approval · no advice · no credit decision · no underwriting decision · no insurance advice · no coverage · no write-back · no evidence manipulation.
+This architecture cannot modify evidence or create capital-provider, insurer or public-actor obligations.

-Governance Spine Hub evidence Reviewer route Read-only Funding Spine Capital institutions
+Governance Spine Hub evidence Reviewer route Read-only Funding Spine Investor / insurer reviewers

 01. Governance Spine Anchor